geek-cookbook/geek-cookbook/manuscript/kubernetes/deployment/flux/design.md

     Several reasons:

     * We need to be able to deploy multiple copies of the same helm chart into different namespaces.
-Imagine if you wanted to deploy a "postgres" helm chart into a namespace for KeyCloak, plus another one for NextCloud.
+Imagine if you wanted to deploy a "postgres" helm chart into a namespace for Keycloak, plus another one for NextCloud.
 Putting each HelmRelease resource into its own namespace allows us to do this, while sourcing them all from a common HelmRepository
     * As your cluster grows in complexity, you end up with dependency issues, and sometimes you need one chart deployed first, in order to create CRDs which are depended upon by a second chart (*like Prometheus' ServiceMonitor*).
 Isolating apps to a kustomization-per-app means you can implement dependencies and health checks to allow a complex cluster design without chicken vs egg problems!

 ## Got it?